jeremyssocial/combine/README.md

   - Image files (metadata only)
 - Customizable output file name
 - Configurable maximum file size for processing
+- Option to exclude specific directories
+- Proper handling of symlinks to prevent infinite loops
 - Verbose mode for detailed logging
 - Compatible with macOS and Linux